Key Takeaways

 That’s another stupid thing traditional methods do: they always have you drill from “je” to “ils”.

-5 – Prioritise
+5 – Prioritize

 A beginner has no need to learn the French subjunctive.
 It should not be its priority yet.